Baia de Fier, Gorj county.

-The name Women's Cave was given to this cave by the people from Baia de Fier.
-In the old times, when the men fought in frequent wars, the women (and children) were hiding in the cave.
-So it became the women's cave.
+The name Peştera Muierilor (Women's Cave) was given to this cave by the people from Baia de Fier.
+In the old times, when the men fought in frequent wars, the women (and children) were hiding inside the cave.
+It was a secret place, its location only known by the women, so it became the women's cave.

 The cave has four levels.
-The upper level, 40m above the ground of the gorge is open to the public.
-A horizontal passage of 580m was developed with paths and electric light.
+The upper level, 40 m above the ground of the gorge is open to the public.
+A horizontal passage of 580 m was developed with paths and electric light.
 The cave is entered at the northern entrance.
-After only 20m, the extreme richness in speleothemes starts.
+After only 20 m, the extreme richness in speleothems starts.
 Icicle like stalactites, organs and huge stalagmite formations can be seen.
-The most impressive stalagmiite is called the Little Dome.
-Then in the Altar Hall the Blooded Rock has an exceptional red coulouring which resembles blood.
-It is caused by oxidzed iron or rust.
+The most impressive stalagmite is called the Little Dome.
+Then in the Altar Hall the Blooded Rock has an exceptional red colouring which resembles blood.
+It is caused by oxidized iron or rust.
 The red coulour is similar to terra cotta, and a result of higher temperatures during the oxidation process.
-Under lower temperature the result woud have been brownish.
+Under lower temperature the result would have been brownish.